Photonsters/anycubic-photon-docs/README.md

 ## Firmware & Configuration files
+If you've just received your Photon, or it's working properly, **do not** update your firmware unnecessarily.
 - [Photon official firmware & default gcode](https://github.com/Photonsters/anycubic-photon-docs/tree/master/firmware) (including unofficial releases and gcode mods).
 Use at own risk.

 ## Photon slicing software